-In a ground-breaking essay, California psychologist Laura Haynes, PhD, demonstrates how the American Psychological Association finally agrees that the “born-that-way” ideology and the “you-cannot-change” ideology are NOT true.
+In an well-documented essay, California psychologist Laura Haynes, PhD, demonstrates how the American Psychological Association finally agrees that the “born-that-way” ideology and the “you-cannot-change” ideology are NOT true.
 Here is the essay that she published on the 27th of September 2016.
-She debunks each and every myth that caused so many people in the past to avoid seeking psychotherapeutic help for their unwanted same-sex attractions and that have deterred them from exploring their full capacity of sexual fluidity.
+She debunks the myths that caused so many people in the past to avoid seeking psychotherapeutic help for their unwanted same-sex attractions, myths that have deterred them from exploring their full capacity of sexual fluidity.

 1. Are people born that way?

 In the APA Handbook, the American Psychological Association itself is now saying that ‘born-that-way-and-can’t-change’ is not true.